 UPNS 124 Cultural Issues in Health Care - 3 credits

 This course introduces models of transcultural health care.
 Issues to the health care professional's role in the delivery of culturally competent based health care are explored.
 Emphasis is placed on the assessment and analysis of culturally congruent care as related to clinical practice issues in the United States and globally.
 Interplay between models of transcultural care and other models of clinical application of culturally appropriate interventions are examined.

 UPNS 200 Fundamentals of Nursing - 6 credits

-This course focuses on the concepts, skills, and attitudes fundamental to professional nursing practice within a framework of clinical decision-making.
-The course will emphasize critical thinking, the establishment of the therapeutic nurse-patient relationship, and the development of the student's beginning comprehension of the patient's physiologic and psychological responses to health and illness.
+This course will focus on the concepts, skills, and attitudes fundamental to professional nursing practice within a framework of clinical decision-making.
+The course will emphasize critical thinking, the establishment of the therapeutic nurse-patient relationship, and the development of the student’s beginning comprehension of the patient’s physiologic and psychological responses to health and illness.
 Students will have lab experiences in the Duquesne University Nursing Learning Laboratory and clinical agencies where fundamental nursing skills can be practiced.
 Students will also receive an introduction to the main issues, views, laws, and policies within clinical ethics in order to build a foundation for ethically sound nursing practice and the use of moral reasoning to resolve ethical dilemmas that arise in practice.

 UPNS 218 Health Assessment - 4 credits